Dunttus/webptomp4/README.md

 # webptomp4
 **Webp to mp4 video converter**
 Didint find any good webp to mp4 offline converter so i made simple one with Python3.
-Tested with WSL ubuntu 22.04.5LTS.
+Tested with WSL ubuntu 22.04.5LTS and Windows 11.
 # Requirement:
 Any OS that supports python3
-1. Python3
-2. Python3 Pillow
+1. Python3 Pillow
-3. Python3 Moviepy
+2. Python3 Moviepy
-4. Python3 Pillow
-5. Python3 Argparse
+3. Python3 Argparse
-6. Python3 Glob2
+4. Python3 Glob2
 # Install for Ubuntu bash
 `sudo apt-get update`\
 `sudo apt-get install python3`\